 CB Radio Code

 Anyone who has watched a movie or television show about police officers has witnessed CB radio code.
 You know - the "Roger", "10-4", and "Copy, over" stuff cops say on the radio.
-This is nothing more than a popular shorthand form of communication that allows truckers, emergency have a look at, Knitting personnel, motorists, and others to send out information why not visit, DIY Book quickly.
+This is nothing more than a popular shorthand form of communication that allows truckers, emergency also see, CB Radio Wiring personnel, motorists, and others to send out information look at, Ultrafly quickly.
 CB radio code is fun to learn and use and is a huge part of the CB radio culture.
 This guide to CB radio code will teach you the basics about using this 'language'.

 CB Radio Code: Basic Words

 CB radio code is built on one thing: brevity.
-Generally, CB radio users like to use one word or phrase to take the place look at, Mini RC Boat of an entire sentence.
-It just saves also look at, Cape Malay recipe for scrumptious sosaties time - plus, it cuts down on transmission time, which is critical in emergency look at, Knitting situations.
+Generally, CB radio users like to use one word or phrase to take the place also see, RC Spitfire of an entire sentence.
+It just saves consider, Digital Photography Book time - plus, it cuts down on transmission time, which is critical in emergency why not visit, CB Radio Wiring situations.

 Here are some basic words and their meanings: